ladue History, Family Crest & Coats of Arms

 Jean Leduc, born in 1624, travelled from Ingre, France to Canada in 1652.
 After arriving in Quebec he worked as a sawyer and he married Marie Soulinie, born in 1631, on 11th November 1652.
 The Lords of the Isle of Montreal gave Jean an acre of land on 20th August 1655 and this is where he settled with Marie.
 Jean and Marie had six children together, all boys, that all have many ancestors with the name Leduc in Canada.

-Important Dates for the ladue family
+Early History of the ladue family

 This web page shows only a small excerpt of our ladue research.
 More information is included under the topic Early ladue History in all our PDF Extended History products and printed products wherever possible.